c0dinHB/c0din/README.md

 c0din General Readme

-Look inside the different branches to see all of the public content I've made for Lancer.
+Look inside the different projects to see all of the public content I've made for Lancer.

+EVERCLIMB: New GMS content.
+1 new LL0 frame, 2 new weapons, 2 new systems.